yeti-switch/doc/docs/en/yeti-ui-reports.rst

     Customer
         :ref:`Customer <contractors>` that is related to the calls that will be used for selecting CDRs for this *CDR report*.
     Filter
+        Statement (f.e. "vendor_price < 10") that will be used for filtering records for this *CDR report*.
         ****TODO****
     Group by
+        Attributes of CDR that will be used for grouping records for this *CDR report*.
         ****TODO****
     Send to
         :ref:`Contact <contacts>` for sending this *CDR report*.